-Center for Hospitality Management Opens Its Kitchen to Five Accomplished Chefs for New Culinary Series
+Center for Experience Management in Tourism and Hospitality Opens Its Kitchen to Five Accomplished Chefs for New Culinary Series

 Widener University, one of the nation’s premier universities for civic engagement and applied leadership, is offering its first series of cooking demonstrations over the next four weeks with five accomplished chefs and alumni.
 The series is open to the public and classes will feature a tasting of each chef’s signature specialty dish.